rbler1234/MMSI-Video-Bench/README.md

 MMSI-Video-Bench is a fully human-annotated benchmark for evaluating video-based spatial intelligence in MLLMs.
 It implements a four-level framework—Perception, Planning, Prediction, and Cross-Video Reasoning, through 1,106 questions grounded in 1,278 video clips sourced from 25 public datasets as well as in-house recordings.

-- **High quality.** All data are manually annotated by 11 domain experts in 3D vision, following a rigorous review and acceptance process to ensure annotation accuracy and reliability.
+- **High Quality.** All data are manually annotated by 11 domain experts in 3D vision, following a rigorous review and acceptance process to ensure annotation accuracy and reliability.

 - **Challenging.** We evaluate 25 strong open-source and proprietary MLLMs, revealing a striking human–AI gap, even the best reasoning model trails human performance by nearly 60%.